 Feldspathic porcelain bonds remarkably to enamel, resulting in a strengthened tooth with the assistance of the veneer.
 They are sturdy and durable especially when the dentist is cautious and conservative with the drill, and maintains the majority of the enamel.

 With the advent of mass-produced veneers, the craft of Feldspathic porcelain has become a dying art.
 While the quality of these veneers is equal to or above and lasts just as long, the hand-crafting aspect complicates the system.
 They take longer to make, the materials are more costly, and the process requires more training for the dentist and the manufacturing lab.
 Feldspathic dental veneers are now mainly left for the market of the higher end.
-Yet, as a leading dental lab in Philadelphia, PA, and the surrounding areas, The Lab still offers this high-quality product to fill the needs of your patients at competitive rates.
+Yet, as a leading dental lab in Philadelphia, PA, and the surrounding areas, The Dental Lab makes all kinds of dental veneers.
 With multiple skilled artisans on staff, The Dental Lab is the premier source for Feldspathic veneers.
 For more information about our handcrafted Feldspathic veneers, contact our team today.

 Veneers, cornerstone, cornerstone dental labs, dental lab, lab, feldspathic veneers, teeth, aesthetic, porcelain, dentists, dentistry, feldspar porcelain, tooth, dental, the dental lab